Efficient sampling approaches based on generalized Golub-Kahan methods for large-scale hierarchical Bayesian inverse problems: Hierarchical Bayesian inverse problem

+The Gibbs sampler generates a Markov chain $\{\bfx^t,\lambda^t,\delta^t\}_{t=1}^T$ that converges in distribution to the posterior density $\pi(\bfx,\lambda,\delta\mid\bfb)$ \cite{bardsley2018computational}.
 However, the computational cost of this Gibbs sampler is prohibitive for problems with large $n$.
 This is due to the fact that, even though the conditional distribution $\pi(\bfx\mid \bfb, \lambda,\delta)$ is Gaussian, drawing a sample requires the solution of an $n \times n$ linear system.
+For problems with small $n$, one could factorize $\bfA$ in an off-line phase, or if $\bfA$ has a specific structure (e.g., in image deblurring problems) then one could exploit a structured factorization using the Fourier transform \cite{nagydeblurring,fox2016fast}.
+However, we emphasize that for many inverse problems (e.g., atmospheric inverse modeling and tomography), $\bfA$ is never formed but is \jmc{accessed purely} as a function evaluation, so iterative methods are the common approaches to use.
+Early termination of an iterative method when used within a Gibbs sampler would produce an approximate sample from the conditional, hence motivating a Metropolis-Hastings approach \cite{brown2018low}.
 Moreover, the number of Gibbs samples increases with $n$ since the integrated autocorrelation time of the MCMC chain tends to $\infty$ \cite{saibaba2019efficient}.

-For large-scale problems, computing a sample from \eqref{eq:condGaus} is infeasible, so to address this, previous approaches substitute direct sampling with a Metropolis-Hastings independence sampler.
-That is, we replace the computation of $\bfx^t$ in line 5 of \Cref{alg:gibbs} with an accept-reject step where a sample is drawn from a proposal distribution, $\hat{\pi}_x(\bfx\mid\lambda,\delta,\bfb)$, which is an approximation of the conditional distribution \eqref{eq:xcond}, and the sample is accepted with some probability.
-In \cite{brown2018low}, a proposal distribution based on a low-rank approximation of the prior-preconditioned Hessian was used, where randomized SVD techniques were used to compute a low-rank approximation.
-Such low-rank approximations were considered in \cite{ghattasinfinitebayes} and were combined with marginalization based MCMC methods in \cite{saibaba2019efficient}.
+For large-scale problems, computing a sample from \eqref{eq:condGaus} may be computationally infeasible, so to address this, previous approaches substitute direct sampling with a Metropolis-Hastings algorithm \cite{Metropolis_Rosenbluth_Rosenbluth_Teller_Teller_1953,Hastings_1970}.
+We follow this approach and replace the computation of $\bfx^t$ in line 5 of \Cref{alg:gibbs} with an accept-reject step where a sample is drawn from a proposal distribution, $\hat{\pi}_x(\bfx\mid\lambda,\delta,\bfb)$, which is an approximation of the conditional distribution \eqref{eq:condGaus}, and then the sample is accepted with some probability.
+In \cite{brown2018low}, a proposal distribution based on a low-rank approximation of the prior-preconditioned Hessian was used, where randomized \jmc{singular value decomposition (rSVD)} techniques were used to compute a low-rank approximation.
+Such low-rank approximations were considered in \cite{ghattasinfinitebayes} and were combined with marginalization-based MCMC methods in \cite{saibaba2019efficient}.
 In this paper, we are interested in low-rank independence samplers that are based on the generalized Golub-Kahan bidiagonalization.
 These will be discussed in \cref{sec:methods}.